Agronomy and Conservation Club

 The contests each consist of three parts; grain grading, seed and plant identification and seed analysis.

 There are tours in Kansas City, Chicago and along the way that students take part in.
 Typically the teams tour the Kansas City FGIS Board of Appeals and Technical Center, Kansas City Board of Trade, Chicago Board of Trade plus many other ag-related industries.
-The SDSU Crops Judging Team is coached by Brent Turnipseed, Professor/Manager, SDSU Seed Testing Lab in the Plant Science Department at SDSU.
+The SDSU Crops Judging Team is coached by Brent Turnipseed, Professor Emeritus in the Agronomy, Horticulture and Plant Science Department at SDSU.

 Soil Judging Team